 Latin Bloc

-The Latin Bloc is a military alliance led by Italy with the purpose of uniting the Latin nations.
+The Latin Bloc was a military alliance led by Italy with the purpose of uniting the Latin nations along with Brittany.

 Public Agenda